rosporaa/metronom/README.md

 Rhythm file:
 The file can have one or two lines.
 The first line must contain a rhythm, the 2nd may contain a number with the required BPM for the specified rhythm.
 The first 32 characters are accepted in the first line.
 All x characters in the first line are considered accented.
-Other characters can be arbitrary (for beats without emphasis).
+Other characters can be arbitrary (for beats without emphasis), see examples solea.txt, valz.txt.
 Example file for Soleá (accents at 3, 6, 8, 10 and 12 ):
 nnxnnxnxnxnx
 115